 Moreover, MS Teams is still a new concept with a lot of potential to grow for years to come.

-Here are other prospects that you will be able to take advantage of in the near future:
+Here are other prospects that you are able to take advantage of:

 MS Teams Based Notification: Microsoft has opened up the Microsoft Teams Activity Feed, and now you can send notifications programmatically.
 You can enjoy the possibility of integrating notifications from multiple applications in a common digital workplace scenario giving users the power to control notifications settings.

 Microsoft Teams Bots: Microsoft Teams can host Bots directly in the application to further establish it as the enterprise collaboration platform for the organization.
 Bots have a conversational interface which can provide a rich experience for various types of applications.

 Once you are utilizing both Intranet and MS Teams, it is essential to make some architectural decisions around which information lives where and what are the channels of communication for a particular purpose.
 Here is a brief and generic outline that can help you map this out for your organization: